charlesnmcdowell/Jackedin/Chapter_5_The_Panopticon_OS.md

 "It's just a fantasy," Maya sighs.
 "I'd need capital.
 Inventory.
 A warehouse."

-"No," Imani grins.
-"You need a laptop and a plane ticket.
-I used an open-source agent to build the website this morning.
+"We don't need a team," Imani taps the screen.
+"I used an open-source agent to build the website this morning.
 It took ten minutes.
 I found another one that handles drop-shipping and inventory management automatically.
 The barriers are gone, Maya.
 The same tech that fired me can make us free."

 Maya looks at the screen. *The Curated Closet.
 Global Sourcing.*

+"It’s the only way out," Imani says, her voice low.
+"Think about it.
+Henderson?
+He’s drowning too.
+His boss?
+Drowning.
+The AI is coming for everyone who trades time for money.
+The only people safe are the ones who own the thing."

+"Capital," Maya says, the word tasting like copper.
+"We have to own the means of production.
+Otherwise, we're just training our replacements."

+"Exactly," Imani says.
+"We stop being the product.
+We become the owners."

 "We could run it from anywhere," Maya says, the idea taking root.
 "I could be on the road...
 I could travel."